Saikat2407/OPPS-/README.md

 object - object are the instance of a class.

-instence variable - variable inside the object are called as the instence varibale.
+instence variable - variable inside the object are called as the instance variable.

-student[] Saikat = new student[]; => `new` -> dynamically allocates memory and return a refrence to it.
+student[] Saikat = new student[]; => `new` -> dynamically allocates memory and return a reference to it.

-student[]; -> Constructer is a special type of method that is used to initialize objects of a class.
+student[]; -> Constructor is a special type of method that is used to initialize objects of a class.

 this ->  `this` is a keyword that refers to the current object instance.

-In java primitive datatypes are stored in stack memory.
+In java primitive data types are stored in stack memory.

 `final` -> final keyword makes the object value constant(It cannot be modified).
 You can't change the value if you had used final keyword.